-Transgender migrant 'murdered' by US
+US accused over transgender migrant death

 The preliminary cause of death was given as "cardiac arrest."
 A post-mortem examination is to be carried out.

-"Roxy died due to medical negligence by US immigration authorities," said the three immigrant groups - Pueblo Sin Frontereas, Al Otro Lada and Diversidad Sin Fronteras - adding: "In other words, she was murdered."
+"Roxy died due to medical negligence by US immigration authorities," said the three immigrant groups - Pueblo Sin Fronteras, Al Otro Lado and Diversidad Sin Fronteras - adding: "In other words, she was murdered."

-The campaigners released a statement from a fellow detainee, who wanted to be known only as Stacy, alleging that her friend had fallen ill when she was locked up for five days in a notoriously cold holding cell known as an ice box.
+The campaigners released a statement from a fellow detainee, who wanted to be known only as Stacy, alleging that her friend had fallen ill when she was locked up for five days in a notoriously cold holding cell, known as an ice box.

 Stacy claimed that Ms Hernandez was refused access to a doctor despite coughing, vomiting and suffering from diarrhoea and severe pain all over her body.